sophiayang627/BeamTracking.jl/README.md

 If working on your own fork, replace `bmad-sim` in the above `develop` url with your Github username.

-In your `~/.julia/dev/` directory, you will now see the directories `AcceleratorLattice` and `BeamTracking`.
-Both of these are Github repos where you can do your work and push changes.
+In your `~/.julia/dev/` directory, you will now see the directory `BeamTracking`.
+This is the Github repo where you can do your work and push changes.

 If you would like to add a dependency to the project (e.g. [`OrdinaryDiffEq.jl`](https://github.com/SciML/OrdinaryDiffEq.jl)), you should: